“Begin with the end in mind” (Stephen Covey) is to say, “Think first what could go wrong.”

 What is a project risk matrix?

-A project risk matrix, also known as a Probability and Severity risk matrix, is a graphical risk analysis tool in a form of a table (matrix).
+A project risk matrix, also known as a Probability and Severity risk matrix, is a graphical risk analysis tool in the form of a table (matrix).
 It is typically square, but some risk matrices are rectangular or circular.
-A risk matrix gives you a quick view of project risks and the severity (impact) of their consequences.
+A risk matrix gives you a quick view of project risks and their consequences’ severity (impact).
 You use it to allocate ratings for each risk based on two intersecting factors:

 - The likelihood (or probability) of a risk to occur (x-axis).